ahmedham/reservation-system/README.md

   - **Email**: `admin@test.com`
   - **Password**: `password`

+## 📌 Future Improvements

+- **Email and SMS Notifications**
+  This helps users remember their bookings and reduces missed appointments.
+It makes the system easier and more helpful for real people to use.

 ## License
 This project is open-sourced under the MIT license.
 See the LICENSE file for more information.